Darkchief/BookingApp/README.md

 - /details/{email}: Returns the details of the reservation associated with the email
 - /deleteReservation/{email}: delete the reservation associated with the email
 - /confirmReservation/{email}: confirms the reservation if the data is still valid

+Technical choices:
+- Chose to use the java configuration to have control over certain elements
+- Chose to handle exceptions through controller advice for better code cleansing and better reading
+- Preferred to use a validation factory to collect the main validations
+- Not being able to add external dependencies, the authorization management has been delegated to a method that is called for each exposed Api